 Anna's background is in teaching and writing.
 She has worked for a variety of not for profit organizations.
 She has lived on the East Coast and spent a significant amount of time in Europe.
 But she wanted to return to her roots here in Cincinnati to be close to family and friends, and to participate in the vibrant food movement that has taken over the Queen City.

 Carmelle just graduated from Xavier University.
 Carmelle has been working with Local Food Connection (LFC) as an intern since the fall of 2016.
 She has held multiple roles from repacking associate, to deliveries, to data analysis and representative at tabling events.
 She now focuses on managing orders, coordinating supply and demand, and working with new suppliers to help them get ready to sell through the LFC marketplace.

 Adam Cady, Distribution Lead and Meat Sourcing Lead

 Adam brings a variety of related experiences to Local Food Connection.
 His family owns a hog farm, which he helps manage.
 He has worked at Whole Foods and Fresh Thyme Farmers' Market as Produce Manager and in Meat.
 Adam is the face of the organization, interacting both with chefs and farmers every day of the week and making sure their needs are met.

 Patsy is a veteran of the local food community in Kentucky.
 She grew up on her family's farm, and no stranger to the challenges and rewards of farming.
+She has a degree from University of Kentucky's School of Agriculture in Hospitality Management.
 She also managed one of LFC's partner farms, Cider Ridge Farm.
 She worked with Ouita Michel, a pioneer of local food sourcing, for several years.
 She currently oversees the aggregation and distribution of local food and helps with many other aspects of our logistics such as deliveries and inventory management.